-- (a) discovery, at the airport or other security restricted area, of a weapon other than a firearm allowed under regulation 28; - (b) discovery, at an airport or other security restricted area, of ammunition other than ammunition allowed under regulation 28: - (c) discovery, at the airport or other security restricted area, of an explosive substance or an incendiary device, other than an explosive substance or incendiary device allowed under regulation 28; or - (d) an explosion at the airport, unless the explosion is known to be the result of an excavation, a demolition, construction or the use of fireworks displays. - 34.
-(1) Despite regulation 25(2)(b)(iii), an airport operator shall, before the implementation of any renovation, remodeling or expansion works at the airport, or the construction of new or additional airport facilities, involve security stakeholders and submit to the Authority for its approval, the plans for the renovation and expansion works.

-Airport operator to involve security stakeholders and submit plans before renovation and expansion works.

-- (2) The Authority shall, in approving the plans submitted to it under subregulation (1), assess the plans to ensure that security considerations are properly addressed and that the needs of aviation security are integrated in the configuration of the works. - 35.
-Every operator shall ensure that personnel involved with or responsible for the implementation of security controls under the national civil aviation security programme and those authorized to have unescorted access to the airside receive periodic security awareness training once in every two years.

 Operators to conduct security awareness training.
+35. Every operator shall ensure that personnel involved with or responsible for the implementation of security controls under the national civil aviation security programme and those authorized to have unescorted access to the airside receive security awareness training at least once in every two years.
+Operators to conduct internal quality control.
 36. Every operator shall conduct internal quality control to include verification of the implementation of security measures outsourced to external service providers to ensure compliance with the operator's security programme.

-Operators to conduct internal quality control.

-37. Every operator shall ensure the implementation of randomness and unpredictability in the provision of security measures.

 Operators to implement unpredictability.
+37. Every operator shall use randomness and unpredictability in the implementation of security measures as appropriate.
+Operators to keep records.
 38. (1) Every operator shall keep a record of every security incident occurring in the course of their operations.

-Operators to keep records

-- (2) A record required to be kept under subregulation (1), shall- - (a) be kept for a minimum of ninety days; - (b) be submitted to the Authority within thirty days after the occurrence of the incident; and - (c) where relevant, include- - the number and type of weapons and incendiary devices discovered during any passenger screening process and the method of detection of each; - (ii) the number of acts and attempted acts of unlawful interference: - (iii) the number of bomb threats received, real and simulated bombs found and actual bombings or explosions at the airport; and - (iv) the number of detentions and arrests and the immediate disposition of each person detained or arrested. - 39.
-(1) An aircraft operator registered in or providing service from Kenya and participating in code-sharing or other collaborative arrangements with other operators shall notify the Authority of the nature of these arrangements, including the identity of the other operators.
+(2) A record required to be kept under subregulation (1), shall- (a) be kept for a minimum of ninety days; (b) be submitted to the Authority within thirty days after the occurrence of the incident; and (c) where relevant, include- (i) the number and type of weapons and incendiary devices discovered during any passenger screening process and the method of detection of each; (ii) the number of acts and attempted acts of unlawful interference;

+(iii) the number of bomb threats received, real and simulated bombs found and actual bombings or explosions at the airport; and

+(iv) the number of detentions and arrests and the immediate disposition of each person detained or arrested.

 Responsibilities of aircraft operators.
+39. (1) An aircraft operator registered in or providing service from Kenya and participating in code-sharing or other collaborative arrangements with other operators shall notify the Authority of the nature of these arrangements, including the identity of the other operators.